While World Market sells a variety of international foods, its stores generally don’t take EBT.

-- It must stock a certain variety and quantity of staple food items or
+- Must stock a specific variety and quantity of staple food items

-- It must make more than 50% of its gross retail sales from the sale of staple foods
+- Must make more than 50% of its gross retail sales from staple food items

 Corporate representatives for World Market were unable to confirm the total number of EBT-approved stores.

 You can contact your nearest World Market to find out about its status as a SNAP-approved retailer or check the USDA’s SNAP retailer locator.